zaproxy/zaproxy-website/site/content/blog/2021-10-25-zap-telemetry-plans/index.md

 The telemetry feature will of course also obey the `-silent` [command line option](/docs/desktop/cmdline/).

-If you have any thoughts or concerns about any of this then please get in touch. <!-- post them to this thread on the ZAP User Group: TBA -->
+If you have any thoughts or concerns about any of this then please post them to [this thread](https://groups.google.com/g/zaproxy-users/c/k_AvtTO6Ch8/m/VIb6nMrCAgAJ) on the ZAP User Group.